g-kannan/ExpensePumpkin/README.md

-# 🎃 Halloween Expense Calendar
+# 🎃 ExpensePumpkin

-A spooky-themed expense tracking calendar built with React, Vite, and Tailwind CSS.
+A spooky-themed monthly expense planning application built with React, Vite, and Tailwind CSS.

 ## Features

-- Track expenses with dates and amounts
+- Plan expenses at the month level for better budgeting
-- Visual calendar display with Halloween theme
+- Monthly view with Halloween theme
 - Ghost indicator for the most expensive month
+- CSV export functionality for data analysis
 - Local storage persistence
 - Fully client-side (no backend required)